 After The Party

-Since the disbanding of The Party, several of the group’s members had moderate success in acting or singing (arguably the most successful being Deedee Magno Hall, whose voice may presently be heard in the Cartoon Network series Steven Universe).
-In 2013, most of the group reunited and released a new album (one member, Tiffini Hale, has pretty much retired from public life).
+Since the disbanding of The Party, several of the group’s members had moderate success in acting or singing (arguably the most successful being Deedee Magno Hall, whose voice was prominently heard in the Cartoon Network series Steven Universe).
+In 2013, most of the group reunited and released a new album (one member, Tiffini Hale, had pretty much retired from public life before her death on December 25, 2021 from cardiac arrest).
 The Party maintains a Facebook page, albeit sporadically; as of this writing, that page includes a link to

 a band webpage that has expired the band’s Wikipedia page.